What is Man O War Shoal?

 Man O War has always been a favorite fishing location for many recreational and charter fishermen, and the area surrounding it is vitally important for the commercial crabbing fleet in the Upper Bay.

-The vertical relief of the shoal helps to break up tidal flows oxygenating the water and is vital habitat for fish, crabs, oysters, mussels, barnacles and more.
+The vertical relief of the shoal helps to break up tidal flows oxygenating the water and creates thriving habitat for fish, crabs, oysters, mussels, barnacles and more.

 What is shell dredging and why is it done?

-This effort was known as the “Repletion Program”, and was a long standing subsidy for the wild oyster fishery.
+This effort was known as the “Repletion Program”, and was a long standing subsidy for the public oyster fishery.

 When concentrated shell deposits were exhausted and public opposition to dredging developed the program stopped.
 After the program ended the upper bay bottom had been forever altered and the public had nothing to show for the use of this finite natural resource.